TechTOnions/RS485-master-liberary/README.md

 If you have any questions or concerns on licensing, please contact techtonions@gmail.com

-Distributed as-is; no warranty is given.
+Distributed as-is. no warranty is given.